Virvonta: History

 The tradition has various pagan and Christian origins: Nordic spring traditions to dispel bad spirits and wish a good harvest season, as well as the Christian ritual of the palms.
+During the medieval period, a Christian custom that resembled the virvonta tradition was known in both Western and Eastern Finland.
+After the Protestant Reformation in the 16th century, it was forbidden and eventually disappeared among the Finns who converted to the Lutheran Church.
+It was maintained by Eastern Orthodox Christians in Eastern Finland.

-In Finland, the Orthodox tradition involves children giving blessings with branches that have been distributed at church celebrations; it spread from the Eastern Finland with the evacuation of Finnish Karelia in 1944 and mixed with unrelated Western Finnish customs involving witch costumes.
+The Orthodox tradition involves children giving blessings with branches that have been distributed at church celebrations; it spread from the Eastern Finland with the evacuation of Finnish Karelia in 1944 and mixed with unrelated Western Finnish customs involving witch costumes.
+The tradition had already been re-adopted by Lutheran Finns in Eastern Finland from Orthodox Karelians before it was revitalized in other parts of the country in its modern form.

 A common rhyme is "Virvon varvon tuoreeks, terveeks, tulevaks vuodeks, vitsa sulle, palkka mulle!" which translates as "I'm wishing you a fresh, healthy upcoming year, a branch for you, a reward for me!"
 The chant has been translated in Juha Vuorinen's novel Totally Smashed! as "Willow switch, I'm the Easter witch!
 I wish you health and a love that's rich!
 From me I bring some luck today, for this branch what will you pay?"